mhavill/MRPMG-Docklands/README.md

 We will provide some links to support, tutorials, descriptions of the platform capabilities.
 **IDE's** - Integrated Development Environments
 You will have to choose between cloud based development environment, PC based environments or physically loaded platform based
+**Languages**
+A variety of programming languages are supported on the devices.
+WHat are you familiar with?
+**Physical connection**
+USB is common but are you connecting to Windows, Mac or Linux Do you have the correct driver?

 ### 2. Seeing it starting to do stuff